The Meaning of Eating Disorders Recovery and Help for Family and Friends

 Bob M: Here are a few audience comments relating to what we are talking about:

-LDV: When my husband comes home from work and and asks the food ?, he thinks I am not trying when I can't eat.
+LDV: When my husband comes home from work and asks about the food? he thinks I am not trying when I can't eat.

 LMermaid: My wife has anorexia and admits this but will never, ever admit that she is depressed and this has contributed towards her not taking meds which are linked with Serotonin reuptake.
 Should I be convincing her she is depressed or supporting her stand?
 She does seem depressed to me from time-to-time, due to her eating disorder and complications stemming from it.